 Cloudways is a great DigitalOcean alternative that only has one potential downside – the price.
 However, I wholeheartedly recommend it if you don’t mind the cost because you get a lot of great features in return along with 24/7 live chat, which is something that DigitalOcean doesn’t offer.

 Siteground is a solid alternative to DigitalOcean for developers and regular users alike.
 The company offers cheap shared hosting, powerful dedicated servers, great reseller hosting, and multiple types of VPS hosting.
 You definitely have plenty of options to choose from and the company’s prices are generally pretty reasonable across the board.
-Overall we rated Siteground to be above DigitalOcean, Siteground did not even manage to get on our Siteground Alternatives List.
+Overall we rated Siteground to be above DigitalOcean, as the latter did not even manage to get on our Siteground alternatives list.